 Salt and black pepper for seasoning

-Peel and roughly chop the avocado stir in the chopped onion, chilli, tomatoes and the coriander.
-Season to taste with salt, black pepper and a generous squeeze of lime juice.
+Peel and roughly chop the avocado stir in the chopped onion, chili, tomatoes, and coriander.
+Season to taste with salt, black pepper, and a generous squeeze of lime juice.

-Cover bowl with cling film and chill before chill before serving.
+Cover bowl with cling film and chill before serving.

-Gratin… Who doesn’t love a cauliflower cheese or other vegetables coated in a cheese sauce?
+Who doesn’t love cauliflower cheese or other vegetables coated in a cheese sauce?
 The meaning is a dish topped with lightly browned bread crumbs or cheese.

-Garam Masala… I make all my own spices and this is no exception easy to make and it means spices rotate quicker so they are always fresher which one reason why I make my own spice mixes and also it is cost effective and they contain no fillers and nasties like store-bought mixes.
+I make all my own spices and this is no exception easy to make and it means spices rotate quicker so they are always fresher which one reason why I make my own spice mixes and also it is cost-effective and they contain no fillers and nasties like store-bought mixes.

 2 tbsp coriander seeds